ironfroggy/straight.plugin/docs/write-plugin.rst

 Writing Plugins
 ===============

-Writing plugins is an easy process.
-Plugins can exist inside your existing packages or in special namespace packages, which exist only to house plugins.
+Plugins can exist inside your
+existing packages or in special namespace packages, which exist only to house plugins.